gargivedpathak/ZigZag/README.md

 ## Credits

-This project was made by Soumya Vaidya
+This project was made by Gargi Vedpathak, Soumya Vaidya, Anushka Bhatnagar and Sakshi Dhomane.